emoji-short/xn--d18h.ml-old/docker-examples/README.md

 ```
 module.exports = {

-	PORT: process.env.KUTT_PORT, # Or whatever you want to name the env var
+	PORT: process.env.EMOJI_PORT, # Or whatever you want to name the env var

     /* The domain that this website is on */
-    DEFAULT_DOMAIN: process.env.KUTT_DOMAIN, # Or whatever..
+    DEFAULT_DOMAIN: process.env.EMOJI_DOMAIN, # Or whatever..

     ...

 }
 ```

 No docker-relevant modifications are necessary for client/config.js.
-However, you will still need to configure this as part of the standard kutt setup.
+However, you will still need to configure this as part of the standard application setup.

 ### Neo4j in a container